ThyViking/public/README.md

 (Termux is a terminal emulator and Linux environment app for Android.
 It also doesn't require you to root your device.)

 #### Download all Required Packages For this Repository
-- First Give Storage Permissions To Termux (Click On 'Allow' When Pop-up Appears)
+- First Give Storage Permissions To Termux (After Using Below Command , Click On 'Allow' When Pop-up Appears)
 ```
 termux-setup-storage
 ```
--To Install Python
+- To Install Python
 ```
 pkg install python
 ```
--To Install NodeJs
+- To Install NodeJs
 ```
 pkg install nodejs
 ```
 ```
 pkg install nodejs-lts
 ```
--To Install OpenSSL
+- To Install OpenSSL
 ```
 pkg install openssl
 ```
--To Install OpenSSH
+- To Install OpenSSH
 ```
 pkg install openssh
 ```
--To Install Heroku Cli On Termux Android
+- To Install Heroku Cli On Termux Android

 First Install [NodeJs](https://github.com/com/TarDrive/README.md/19)
 ```